 - Design or prepare plans for new transportation systems or parts of systems, such as airports, commuter trains, highways, streets, bridges, drainage structures, or roadway lighting.

-Transportation Engineers with little to no experience tend to make between $52900 and $64750 while the more experienced ones make over $104730 per year.
+Transportation Engineers with little to no experience tend to make between $54780 and $67430 while the more experienced ones can earn over $112850 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as A Transportation Engineer is to move to a higher paying state like AK.
-Right now, the highest paying states for Transportation Engineers are AK, DC, CA, TX and NJ.
+One of the easiest ways to increase your salary as a Transportation Engineer is to move to a higher paying state like AK.
+Right now, the highest paying states for Transportation Engineers are AK, CA, NJ, TX and NY.

-3 other factors that can increase your salary as A Transportation Engineer is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as a Transportation Engineer is the degree you hold, the industry you work in, and lastly the company you work for.

-We asked other Transportation Engineers what degree they had when they got the job and most of them said they had a Bachelors degree followed by Master’s degree.
+We asked other Transportation Engineers what degree they had when they got the job and most of them said they had a Bachelor’s Degree followed by a Master’s Degree.

 Pros and Cons